wazeerzulfikar/Blog/content/post/spark.md

 Google Summer of Code!
 The summer just got better!

 Having worked with Tensorflow for quite some time, I was impressed by how amazing the library was, well not a surprise as it is being backed by Google!
 Thats when I noticed that though the core of the Tensorflow architecture is written in C++ and exposed through a C API, only Python has a complete wrapper which  users could easily use to design neural nets.
 And there lies R, most commonly used for handling large amounts of data.
-How would it be if the Data Scientists could easily use Tensorflow to directly implement efficient machine learning algorithms on the sata they handle!
+How would it be if the Data Scientists could easily use Tensorflow to directly implement efficient machine learning algorithms on the data they handle!
 Wouldn’t that be awesome?

 Well, that is exactly what I proposed to the R Project for Statistical Computing.
 Considering that I did get accepted, I guess they also liked the idea :)